 Use data to tackle backlog

-Thanks to the 10% rule, late PMs can fall outside the compliant category, even if they are eventually completed.
-Backlog is inevitable, but there are ways to manage it so its impact on PM compliance and your facility as a whole is mitigated.
-One way to do this is to use another maintenance metrics: Scheduled maintenance critical percent (SMCP).
+The 10% rule allows late PMs to fall outside the compliant category, even if they are eventually completed.
+Backlog is inevitable, but there are ways to manage it to mitigate its impact on PM compliance and your facility as a whole.
+One way to do this is to use another maintenance metric: Scheduled maintenance critical percent (SMCP).
 SMCP allows you to see which late PMs should be done first by measuring their impact on the business.
-Knowing how to use SMCP effectively can help your maintenance team target important PMs.
-These tasks won’t fall off the radar and cause not only will your PM compliance improve, but so too will reliability, availability, and production.
+Using SMCP effectively can help your maintenance team target essential PMs.
+These tasks won’t fall off the radar, and your PM compliance will improve, as will reliability, availability, and production.

 Take your business to the next level with PM compliance

 You dedicate a lot of resources to your preventive maintenance program.
 Tracking PM compliance can ensure those resources are being used effectively.
-Your PM compliance score is a thermometer that measures the health of your maintenance processes, from your inventory purchasing methods to the way you train and provide resources technicians.
-Improving your PM compliance can have a huge ripple effect that touches not only maintenance, but the well-being of the business at its highest level.
+Your PM compliance score is a thermometer that measures the health of your maintenance processes, from your inventory purchasing methods to how you train and provide resources for technicians.
+Improving your PM compliance can have a huge ripple effect that touches not only maintenance but the well-being of the business at its highest level.